sorashiro3/Fall-detection-with-Deep-learning/README.md

 It is recommended to read the **"Dataset Info"** file to better understand the dataset.
 Additionally, reading the report may provide useful insights, though it is optional.

+If you directely use **tflite** file given to upload the model weights in embeded boards/systems or any application.

 Thank You !!!!!